-My most recent lecture was ‘Mapping The Welsh Group at 60 (Revisited)’.
+My most recent formal lecture was ‘Mapping The Welsh Group at 60 (Revisited)’.
 It was prepared for the Ystradgynlais District Heritage and Language Society and given at the Welfare, Ystradgynlais, south Wales, on 24 September 2015.
 In this illustrated talk, I revisited a research, exhibition and publication project which dated to 2006-09 and took me all over Wales.
 The project drew upon my skills as an artist, art historian and curator and it was made possible due to an Individual Production Grant from the Arts Council of Wales.

 My previous lecture was delivered in Cardiff on 16 July 2015 at the 46th annual conference of ARLIS (the UK and Ireland Art Libraries Society).
 The conference was titled ‘Mining for Innovation: Fuelling the Arts Economy’ and was held at Cardiff Metropolitan University.
 It ran from 15 to 17 July.
 My contribution was included in ‘Session 5: The Welsh Landscape’ and it immediately followed a presentation by Dr Paul Cabuts on Ffotogallery’s photographic survey and archive ‘The Valleys Project’.

 The title of my presentation was ‘Two Painters of South Wales’.
-I put forward the Cardiff-born Joan Baker (b 1922) and the Rhondda-born Ernest Zobole (1927-99) as alternative models to Kyffin Williams (1918-2006) and Josef Herman (1911-2000).
+I put forward the Cardiff-born Joan Baker (1922-2017) and the Rhondda-born Ernest Zobole (1927-99) as alternative models to Kyffin Williams (1918-2006) and Josef Herman (1911-2000).
 Some of the paintings which I selected are reproduced in the new Art Researchers’ Guide to Cardiff and South Wales (Arlis, 2015).
 This handbook was launched at the conference on 15 July.
 Both Baker and Zobole have rooms named after them in Tŷ Crawshay on the University of South Wales Trefforest campus.